Chapter

 No, for someone

-with water magic, I wouldn’t expect so, but again, Alphonse only
+with water magic, I wouldn’t expect so.
+But again, Alphonse only

 chuckled.
 “Well, good thing our fighting is behind us, then.”